Director: Marc Forster

 Starring: Will Ferrell, Maggie Gyllenhaal, Queen Latifah and Emma Thompson

 I guess the first awesome thing about this film is the cast.
 Will Ferrell was never really an actor that I thought too much of until his versatility was shown in this comedy drama.
-His character is Harold Crick who is a very mundane and dry person, yet Ferrell’s subtle comedic value turns his character into a convincing yet entertaining person as he discovers his purpose in life is more than just being an IRS agent.
+He plays a very mundane and dry person, yet Ferrell’s subtle comedic value turns his character into a convincing yet entertaining person as he discovers his purpose in life is more than just being an IRS agent.

 Emma Thompson shows her insane abilities as a struggling author, yet without becoming a drag.
-She makes her character so comedic yet so believable – as with all of her characters that she has ever played.
+She makes her character, Kay, so comedic yet so believable – as with all of her characters that she has ever played.
 You totally understand where she’s coming from.
-She has a lot of great come backs with no hesitation or concern for others emotional feelings.
+She has a lot of great come backs with no hesitation or concern for other’s emotional feelings.

 The music is amazing – it goes so well with every scene – and I am most definitely going to put this on my Christmas list… *Hint hint*.
 My favourite song is Whole Wide World by Wreckless Eric and Bottles and Bones by Califone.